 Green Infrastructure Cost-Benefit Resources

-Green infrastructure can be a cost-effective approach to improve water quality and help communities stretch their infrastructure investments further by providing multiple environmental, economic, and community benefits.
-On this page, learn more about how other communities have realized cost savings through their green infrastructure programs as well as about tools you can use to inform your own cost-benefit analysis.
+Green infrastructure can be a cost-effective approach to improve water quality and help communities stretch their infrastructure investments further by providing multiple environmental, economic and community benefits also known as the triple bottom line.
+On this page, learn more about how other communities have estimated the costs and benefits of their green infrastructure programs as well as the tools you can use to inform your own cost-benefit analysis.

 On this page:

-Pembroke Woods: Lessons Learned in the Design and Construction of an LID Subdivision (PDF)(9 pp, 285 K, About PDF) Exit—This case study of a 43-acre residential subdivision in Frederick County, Maryland, documents the cost savings achieved by adopting a green infrastructure approach.
-Cost savings were realized by:
+Pembroke Woods: Lessons Learned in the Design and Construction of an LID Subdivision (PDF)—This case study of a 43-acre residential subdivision in Frederick County, Maryland, documents the cost savings achieved by adopting a green infrastructure approach.
+Cost savings were realized through the following actions:

-- reducing the extent of clearing, grubbing, and paving; and
+- Reducing the extent of clearing, grubbing, and paving.

-Changing Cost Perceptions: An Analysis of Conservation Development (PDF)(6 pp, 130 K, About PDF) Exit—This report prepared for the Illinois Conservation Foundation and Chicago Wilderness compares the stormwater management costs of conservation development with those of conventional development.
+Changing Cost Perceptions: An Analysis of Conservation Development (PDF)—This report prepared for the Illinois Conservation Foundation and Chicago Wilderness compares the stormwater management costs of conservation development with those of conventional development.
 It defines conservation development as an approach that "addresses stormwater on-site by distributing water across the landscape."

-Low Impact Development at the Local Level: Developers’ Experiences and City and County Support (PDF)(22 pp, 233 K, About PDF) Exit—This report by ECONorthwest focuses on two aspects of LID adoption at the local level: the experiences that developers have had with LID, and actions that local jurisdictions can take to increase LID use.
+Low Impact Development at the Local Level: Developers’ Experiences and City and County Support (PDF)—This report by ECONorthwest focuses on two aspects of LID adoption at the local level: the experiences that developers have had with LID, and actions that local jurisdictions can take to increase LID use.

-Forging the Link, Chapter 3: Economics and LID (PDF)(40 pp, 3.5 MB, About PDF) Exit—This report by the University of New Hampshire Stormwater Center documents case studies demonstrating how adopting a green infrastructure approach can lead to more cost-effective site designs and stormwater management systems.
+Forging the Link, Chapter 3: Economics and LID (PDF)—This report by the University of New Hampshire Stormwater Center documents case studies demonstrating how adopting a green infrastructure approach can lead to more cost-effective site designs and stormwater management systems.

 Reducing Stormwater Costs through Low Impact Development (LID) Strategies and Practices—This EPA report summarizes 17 case studies of developments that include LID practices and compares project costs to typical costs for conventional development.

-The Economics of Low Impact Stormwater Management in Practice—Glencourt Place (PDF)(15 pp, 442 K, About PDF) Exit—This paper compares the life cycle costs of a green infrastructure approach with those of a conventional approach to a retrofit of a residential subdivision.
+The Economics of Low Impact Stormwater Management in Practice—Glencourt Place (PDF)—This paper compares the life cycle costs of a green infrastructure approach with those of a conventional approach to a retrofit of a residential subdivision.

-Cost-benefit analysis is more complicated than cost analysis, but also provides a more complete basis for decision-making.
-It considers costs as well as environmental, social, and public health outcomes of alternative management approaches.
-The result is more complete information on the benefits associated with different stormwater control options.
+Cost-benefit analysis is more complicated than a simple cost comparison analysis, but it provides a more complete basis for comprehensive decision-making.
+It considers costs as well as environmental, social and public health outcomes of alternative management approaches.
+The result is more complete information on the quantitative and qualitative benefits associated with different stormwater control options.

 Case Studies Analyzing the Economic Benefits of Low Impact Development and Green Infrastructure Programs—This EPA report summarizes 13 economic benefit analyses conducted by public entities across the country to assess the effectiveness of their green infrastructure programs.
 The case studies represent a range of methodologies, geographic contexts, and municipal program types.

-The Economics of Low Impact Development: A Literature Review (PDF)(40 pp, 429 K, About PDF) Exit—This literature review summarizes the benefits of LID, methodologies for assessing the economic impact of LID, and results of more than 50 studies.
+The Economics of Low Impact Development: A Literature Review (PDF)—This literature review summarizes the benefits of LID, methodologies for assessing the economic impact of LID, and results of more than 50 studies.

 A Triple Bottom Line Assessment of Traditional and Green Infrastructure Options for Controlling CSO Events in Philadelphia’s Watersheds—This report compares the benefits of a green infrastructure approach to CSO control to the benefits of a traditional tunnel approach.
 It monetizes a range of environmental, social, and public health benefits.

-Fresh Coast Green Solutions: Weaving Milwaukee's Green & Grey Infrastructure for a Sustainable Future (PDF)(16 pp, 811 K, About PDF) Exit—This presentation by the Milwaukee Metropolitan Sewerage District explains Milwaukee's goal of achieving zero sewer overflows with combined green and gray systems.
-It compares capital costs for different green infrastructure measures and provides a detailed summary of the multiple environmental, social, and economic benefits associated with the measures.
+Fresh Coast Green Solutions: Weaving Milwaukee's Green & Grey Infrastructure for a Sustainable Future (PDF)—This presentation by the Milwaukee Metropolitan Sewerage District explains the city's goal of achieving zero sewer overflows with combined green and grey systems.
+It compares capital costs for different green infrastructure measures and provides a detailed summary of the multiple environmental, social and economic benefits associated with the measures.

 - Glendale, Arizona.

-Green Infrastructure Opportunities that Arise During Municipal Operations Exit- This report provides approaches that local government officials and municipal program managers in small to midsize communities can use to incorporate green infrastructure components into work they are doing in public spaces.
+Green Infrastructure Opportunities that Arise During Municipal Operations—This report provides approaches that local government officials and municipal program managers in small to midsize communities can use to incorporate green infrastructure components into work they are doing in public spaces.
 The document presents examples and case studies of how integrating green infrastructure methods can enhance retrofits and maintenance projects and provide other multiple community benefits.

 Green Values National Stormwater Management Calculator—This screening-level tool developed by the Center for Neighborhood Technology allows site designers to quickly compare the performance, costs, and benefits of green infrastructure practices to conventional stormwater practices.